Here's Who's Definitely Living Until Season 8 of 'Game of Thrones' (Maybe)

 While that means some security for the headliners, it leaves the rest of the cast still in doubt.

-It could also explain why seasons seven and eight will reportedly be much shorter, with rumours circulating that the seasons will contain seven and six episodes, respectively.
+It could also explain why seasons seven and eight will reportedly be much shorter, with rumors circulating that the seasons will contain seven and six episodes, respectively.

 Of course, season eight still hasn’t officially been picked up yet.
 But that’s seemingly a formality at this point.
 A major cast member could leave over a contract dispute.